xperseguers/TYPO3.docs.rst-primer/Documentation/AdvancedMarkup.rst

 PDF rendering
 ^^^^^^^^^^^^^

-The PDF of your documentation is rendered using the LaTeX builder from Sphinx (see :ref:`rendering-pdf` if needed) and should be explicitly activated for your extension.
+The PDF of your documentation is rendered using the LaTeX builder from Sphinx (see `Rendering PDF from reStructuredText <http://docs.typo3.org/typo3cms/extensions/sphinx/AdvancedUsersManual/RenderingPdf/Index.html>`_ if needed) and should be explicitly activated for your extension.
 To do so, open file :file:`Settings.yml` (at the root of your documentation folder) and make sure it contains following configuration options (lines 6 to 15):